 Excel is a leading data analysis tool.
-However, there are some limitations to Excel, like the limited amount of data it can handle.
+However, Excel has some limitations, like the limited amount of data it can handle.
 Power BI can handle much larger amounts of data compared to Excel.
-This is especially advantageous for the purpose of document management, with often thousands of documents, each with many metadata attributes and revisions, in multiple different projects (or assets).
+This is especially advantageous for document management, with often thousands of documents, each with many metadata attributes and revisions, in multiple different projects (or assets).
 In practice, this means that Excel files are likely to crash when loading and visualizing the data, where Power BI files perform quickly and accurately.
 Furthermore, Power BI is often considered more user-friendly than Excel.
-It offers drag-and-drop data visualizations, which helps users to develop and maintain their reports with less resources.
+It offers drag-and-drop data visualizations, which help users to develop and maintain their reports with fewer resources.

 4. Stay updated with the data-refresh feature

-Another capability of Power BI is the possibility to schedule a data refresh.
+Another capability of Power BI is the possibility of scheduling a data refresh.
 Daily, or more frequently if necessary.
 This can be done in the Power BI cloud environment.
 We can schedule the data refresh or assist the customer in doing it themselves.
-This means that the end-user does not have to hit a ‘Refresh’ button anymore, when using the report in the cloud.
+This means that the end-user does not have to hit a ‘Refresh’ button when using the report in the cloud.

 5. Cloud and desktop sharing

 As mentioned before, Power BI offers a desktop and a cloud version.
-The desktop application is meant for development and the cloud version is meant for usage only.
-The data transformation, data modelling, and data visualization features are only available in Power BI desktop.
+The desktop application is meant for development, and the cloud version is meant for usage only.
+The data transformation, modeling, and visualization features are only available on Power BI desktop.
 Power BI cloud enables users, without any knowledge of the tool, to interact with the tables and visualizations.
 Any user with an account can log in and view the report, which enables scalability of dashboard usage in the organization.
-The Power BI reports can also be viewed from a mobile device, through the app, which can be downloaded in the Android and iOS app store.
+The Power BI reports can also be viewed from a mobile device through the app, which can be downloaded from the Android and iOS app store.

 Implementation of Power BI and Assai

 How do we implement Power BI for our customers?
-We provide a comprehensive set of templates and usually do not have to do much more, as it is so easy for customers to make it meet their reporting requirements.
-Power BI is a self-service tool, which means that business users themselves can build and modify the reports.
+We provide a comprehensive set of templates and usually do not have to do much more, as it is easy for customers to make it meet their reporting requirements.
+Power BI is a self-service tool that business users can build and modify reports.
 We assist in the data retrieval process and in fixing issues that come up in the development phase.
-In other cases, we build and develop the dashboards for customers, based on their needs.
-Not only do we develop the reports based on the customer’s requests, but we have also invested in our own templates that can be implemented on a customer’s environment within days, provided that the requirements below are satisfied.
+In other cases, we build and develop dashboards for customers based on their needs.
+Not only do we develop the reports based on the customer’s requests, but we have also invested in our templates that can be implemented in a customer’s environment within days, provided that the requirements below are satisfied.

 Power BI is the jackpot for document progress management.
 To benefit from all of this, there are three important requirements for a successful implementation of the tool: